xgr-network/XGR/docs/mcp/XGR-MCP-Gateway-Overview.md

 3. connect their own wallet or signer,
 4. authorize and sign locally.

-The gateway itself never holds private keys and never signs transactions.
+The gateway never receives or controls the user's private key.

 See [Operation Handoff](./XGR-MCP-Operation-Handoff.md).